Psoriasis is more than a skin condition. It can affect one’s confidence in social situations, causes stress, anxiety, and great physical discomfort.

 Chinese Herbal Medicine

-For addressing blood stagnation, the herbal formula will include herbs that stimulate the movement of blood and nourish the blood.
-Dan shen (Salvia miltiorriza) is known for moving and nourishing the blood.
+For addressing blood stagnation, the herbal formula will include herbs that nourish and stimulate the movement of blood.
+Dan shen (Salvia miltiorriza) is also known for moving and nourishing the blood.
 Dan shen has been shown to inhibit the secretion of inflammatory cytokines IFN-γ and IL-12 active in psoriasis.

 Licorice root, or gan cao (Glycyrrhiza uralensis), is widely used in Chinese medicine for all types of psoriasis, as it boosts qi and harmonizes the effects of other herbs.
-It has long been known to reduce inflammation but also enhance the immune system.
+It has long been known to not only reduce inflammation, but also enhance the immune system.
 Studies show that it can also help to repair damaged liver cells.

 - Tse, T. W. Use of common Chinese herbs in the treatment of psoriasis.
 Clinical and Experimental Dermatology.
 28: 5.
 469-475.
 2003.

 - Yang X, Chongsuvivatwong V, McNeil E, et al. Developing a diagnostic checklist of traditional Chinese medicine symptoms and signs for psoriasis: a Delphi study.
 Chin Med.
 2013; 8: 10.
 Published online 2013.

 - Jeon YC.
 Treatment for an Adult Patient With Psoriasis with Traditional Korean Medicine, Especially Sa-Am Acupuncture and Herbal Medicine.
 J Acupunct Meridian Stud.
 2016;9(2):88-92.